Arthurliyaze/Automation-Tools-in-work/README.md

 #### `write_report`
 This notebook automates the generation of reports based on grid data:
 1. **Find Bus Information**: Retrieves bus details based on bus name or number from the ERCOT SSWG case.
-2. **Convert Bus Names**: Converts bus names from the SSWG format to long names for individual buses.
+2. **Convert Bus Names**: Converts bus names from the TARA result format to long names for individual buses.
-3. **Convert Branch Names**: Converts bus names from the SSWG format to long names for branches.
+3. **Convert Branch Names**: Converts bus names from the TARA result format to long names for branches.
-4. **Contingency Reports**: Converts contingency data to both SSWG format and long name format for inclusion in reports.
+4. **Contingency Reports**: Converts contingency data to both TARA result format and long name format for inclusion in reports.

 ### AEP Dynamic